tonybutzer/harmony-docs/documentation/source/10week.md

 - composite on AWS --- Characterize on Denali or Tallgrass
 - Water Evaporation and Runoff on AWS --- Evaluate Water Balance Model fidelity on Denali using Stream Guage Data

+## scp push and pull

+- scp push from cloud to denali - 20 MB/sec
+- scp push from desktop/vpn to cloud - .08 MB/sec
+    - likely better performance from the VDI to and from the
+        - ssh keys are easy after you create and add them a few times - esp. on linux